LabOS-co/Stms-Elk/README.md

 configuration.

-#### The created pattern will automatically be marked as the default index pattern as soon as the Kibana UI is opened for the first time.
+#### :information_source: The created pattern will automatically be marked as the default index pattern as soon as the Kibana UI is opened for the first time.

 ## Configuration